Oxalate Balance

 Hyperoxaluria is a condition characterized by excessive oxalate production or impaired oxalate metabolism.
 This can lead to an accumulation of oxalate in the body and increase the risk of kidney stones.
 Genetic factors, certain medications, and underlying medical conditions can contribute to hyperoxaluria.

-See also Oxalate In Fruits Chart
+See also Oxalate Myths

 Oxalate Nephropathy